 before we circled past the ruins

 and passed Newton Pool Nature Reserve.
-Then there was a final steep obstacle – a tiring-after-18-miles string of sand dunes – before the last inland mile to Embleton.
-It was almost 6pm and we were all weary.
+Then, there was a final steep obstacle – a tiring-after-18-miles string of sand dunes – before the last inland mile to Embleton.
+It was almost 6pm and we were all tired.
 Jonquil’s Dad was waiting patiently (we were later than planned) as we said our goodbyes.
 I’ve known Jonquil for over thirty years but see her far too infrequently.
-We would see her once more before returning to Sussex but spending a day with her had been a real treat and I even forgave her explicit – but unfulfilled – promise of seeing seals.
+We would see her once more before returning to Sussex but spending a day with her had been a real treat and I even forgave her an explicit – but unfulfilled – promise of seeing seals.

 Tracy, Jim and I stayed at the Blue Bell Inn.
 Once a pub, it now functions only as a B&B. And it was all right.
 I’ve stayed in better and I’ve stayed in far worse.
-After a swift shower and a change into slightly crumpled evening wear we ambled down to the Dunstanburgh Castle Hotel for a slap up feed and a small glass of sherry.*
+After a swift shower and a change into slightly crumpled evening wear we ambled down to the Dunstanburgh Castle Hotel for a slap-up feed and a small glass of sherry.*

 Tomorrow would be short, after covering so many miles today, but we would continue to follow this smashing Northumberland coast under a warm, bright sun.